hpcleuven/VscDocumentation/source/software/python_package_management.rst

 available through the module system, but must be loaded explicitly.

-Given the astounding number of packages, it is not sustainable to install each and everyone system wide.
-Since it is relatively easy for a user to install them just for himself, or for his research group, that is not a problem though.
+Given the astounding number of packages, it is not sustainable to install each and every one system wide.
+Since it is relatively easy for a user to install them just for themselves, or for their research group, that is not a problem though.
 Do not hesitate to contact support whenever you encounter trouble doing so.

 Checking for installed packages
 -------------------------------